leoson-wu/DM2025-Lab1-Announcement/README.md

 ### 3. Fork the Repository to your GitHub Account
-Go to: [DM Lab 1](https://github.com/leoson-wu/DM2025-Lab1-Exercise.git) in Git, Sign in your GitHub account
+Go to: [DM Lab 1](https://github.com/leoson-wu/DM2025-Lab1-Exercise.git) in Git, Sign in to your GitHub account
 Click "Fork" to copy it into your own GitHub account.
 ![fork](img/pic9ann1.png)

 And it will redirect you to a "copy" of the repository in your own account.
-Once in your account (check that your name shows up at the top left corner), Click the green button "Code", and the clipboard button besides the **link** that pops up.
+Once in your account (check that your name shows up at the top left corner), click the green button "Code", and the clipboard button beside the **link** that pops up.

 ![gitpic3](img/gitpic3.png)
 ### 4. Create a Project Folder and Clone the Repository from your GitHub to your Project Directory
 Choose a location for your labs and create a directory:

-Open a "Command Prompt" window in Windows or a "Terminal" window in MacOS/Linux.
-Type the following commands followed by the Enter key for each line:
+Open a "Command Prompt" window in Windows or a "Terminal" window in macOS/Linux.
+Type the following commands, followed by the Enter key for each line:

     cd <yourpath>
     mkdir DM2025Labs